geoserver/geoserver/doc/en/user/source/services/internationalization/index.rst

 .. figure:: img/DefaultLanguage.png

+GeoServer allows to define null language.
+From UI it is possible to set an i18n content with null language.

+* If no language is defined after checking the i18n box, the text will be attached to a null Locale, which is the default language.

+* If no language code is specified, text value with default language will be returned.

 GeoServer will first check for a service specific default locale.
 If not found, it will use the one in the global settings.
-If  the global default language has not been specified, GeoServer will use the server default locale.
+If also not found, null language's text will be used.